tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 ### 5. Instructor Do: Column Manipulation (10 min)

 In this part of the lesson, students will learn how to use various Pandas functions to manipulate columns.
-It's important that students know how to create and curate DataFrames to fit their needs.
+Students must know how to create and curate DataFrames to fit their needs.

 **Files:**